by David Pence

 These devotions linking the heart of the believer with the heart of Christ were meant to draw all of humanity into the human heart of Jesus.
 This targeting of humanity and not just particular souls as the recipient of grace was not always the emphasis of the Church.
 It was considered noteworthy that the Pacem in Terris (Peace on Earth) Encyclical of Pope John XXIII in 1963 as well as the opening statement of the Bishops at the Second Vatican Council were addressed not only to bishops and Catholics, but to all men of good will.
 Indeed, Pacem in Terris was much more about the harmony and order that is at the root of reality than a plea for "no more war."
 It opened: "That a marvelous order predominates in the world of living Beings and in the forces of nature is the plain lesson of modern research."
 Against the ontological conflict and violence inherent in the western ideologies of Marxism and Social Darwinism, the Catholics threw their lot in with the great philosophies and cultures of primordial order and harmony.
 Love made the Universe.
 Love called forth man in creation.
 And in thousands of chapels across the world, mostly women pondered the love of God in the loving hearts of Mary and Jesus.
 Countering the shadowy ether of practical atheism, the daily and weekly practices of Catholics held up the Body of Christ offered to the Father.
 Amidst the rubble of the great wars, the sanctuary lamps in parishes across the globe lit up the faces of the faithful reciting more prayers, kneeling for more confessions, attending more Masses and receiving more Holy Communions.
 Attention and Piety were centered not upon a thousand different village saints but focused through the Mass and the Rosary on the central reality of Christ in nature and history.
 The physical sinews for the theology of Communio were being drawn taut.
 When the young virgin asked the Supreme Pontiff (the Holy Father) to consecrate all of humanity to the Sacred Heart of Jesus, there were years of pause.
 Popes had spoken often to fellow bishop-apostles and other times to the whole Catholic faithful.
 The pope and his priests were used to speaking definitively with effect to a specific target.
 They repeated the words of Christ in special sacramental settings --"This is my Body", "Go, your sins are forgiven."
 The pope was careful with his words.
 Generally the Church invited people as individuals to enter her sacramental life and be consecrated.
 The Church was one kind of society; the world was another.
 What should be said to humanity?
 What could be said to all of mankind?
 The pope balked at the consecration of humanity.
 But the realization grew deeper as the Church reflected on her identity as Church.
 The sons of Adam and the descendants of Noah needed to hear a call from the Ark.
 Humanity is the Church in potential.
 In the Vatican Council's reflection on the Church (Lumen Gentium), the term "People of God" was used at different times to describe three different corporate realities: the Jews, the whole Church, and mankind from the beginning.

 Pope Leo XIII did consecrate mankind to the Sacred Heart of Jesus in 1899.
 Pope Pius XII consecrated the whole world to the Immaculate Heart of Mary in 1942, one year before his encyclical on the Church as the Mystical Body of Christ.
 Henri de Lubac and the Communio theologians would remind us that the Church could not be fully the Body of Christ without embracing her mission as fulfilling the destiny of mankind.
 The nations apart from the Church were parts of the Body not yet awakened to their identity as members.
 Uniting ourselves with the Heart of Jesus shapes the whole human race into the eusocial species that we were meant to be from the beginning.
+This clarity about the Church's message to humanity as a whole emerged in the century that humanity organized a level of technological murder through ideologies and racial empires and nation states which dwarfed the acts of Cain through the previous millennia.

 Political men must love the Father and love mankind as the Heart of Jesus does.
 This filial love for the Father invigorates and disciplines our special ardor for our countrymen and nation.
 Brotherhood under a Father is the public love of priests and bishops forming the living foundation stones for the Church.
 That is the Apostolic template that Christ loved into existence.
 Public brotherhoods of protective duty in defined territories under legitimate authorities constitute the form of love that makes the nations.
 Christ ordered his apostles not to reject the nations but to baptize them.
+He had been incorporated and instructed about his male duties in the Jewish nation by his father Joseph who came from the House of David (ed:2/2019)

 Ordered masculine love is the way to peace.
 It is the antidote to murder and war.
 It is not to be trifled with.
 Masculine love is not erotic -- that is fake news.
 Incest destroys the family unit.
 Homosexuality destroys the public nature of civic and ecclesial brotherhoods.
 Its kiss is no more innocent than the kiss of Judas.
 Masculine love is a public brotherhood of fathers defined by laws and lands.
 It is high and noble.
 It allows us to meet the Russians and Chinese and Iranians as brothers in their own neighboring communities with their own customs and rules of law and leadership.

 When a Cain picks up his weapon, the brotherhood moves to stop him.
 But when an Esau sets up his separate territory, Jacob respects his brother's border.
 Pope Francis says the high calling of politics is to establish fraternity.
 Civic fraternity is meant to rule, to exercise authority.
 The Sixties are over.
 The centuries of revolution are over.
-It is time to accept the duties of adulthood, the exercise of authority, and the public ordered love of fraternity.
+It is time to accept the duties of adulthood, the exercise of authority, and the public ordered love of territorial fraternity.

 The Sacred Heart gives a physical form to the greatest of all loves -- the love of Christ for the Father and the love of Christ for humanity through his particular loves for His mother and His apostolic brothers.
 The Church enters into this love through a very definite form: the Eucharistic Liturgy.
 All of the devotions of the Hearts, Fatima, and Divine Mercy have led to a deeper Eucharistic sensibility.
 Masculine brotherhood and male-female love also have defined physical forms within which they are expressed.
 The nation and marriage are these forms of covenant love.
 The Sacred Heart of Jesus and the Kingship of Our Lord are deeply entwined.
 All of humanity is being drawn into a kind of force-field defined by the Trinitarian template of ordered love.
 Public territorial boundaries of nations for men are foreshadowed by the territorial divisions of the diocesan Church.
 The paired love of man and woman in the unity of marriage is a sacrament of Christ and His Church.
 The wide encompassing waters of mercy that wash all of mankind come by way of a narrow wound in his side.
 The widest of loves are possible only if we conform to the limiting liberation of the fundamental resonating communal forms of ordered love.

 The forms of Christ's love are not restricted to the sacraments but are most manifest in them.
 Every man does not have to be baptized and confirmed as a Catholic for the Christian template of love to order the bonds of mankind.
 Christ has established forms of order.
 Conforming the "holy things" of matter and person in the sacraments exerts a field effect in cultures shaped by Christianity.
 The Catholic plan for politics is not a Catholic monarch in every country, though we have a special fondness for a good Catholic king.
 The bishops at the Second Vatican Council asked the leaders of the world to see them as a template.
 Their interracial brotherhood under the Fatherhood of God was a sign of how the nations could be.
 The Council Fathers established a sacral formation within which the great Spirit movement of Pentecostalism could be made incarnate.
 The Marxists were wrong that class conflict was the driving force of human history.
-The capitalists and Darwinists were wrong that the nations and races must be in perpetual conflict.
+The capitalists and Darwinists were wrong that the nations, races, and men must be in perpetual conflict.
 Nations can be fraternities and live in fraternity.
 Man is meant for community.
 Men are meant to be brothers, as surely as man and woman are meant to be spouses.
-National flags are not above the altar, but they are found in churches, because the flags of nations are as fundamental a sign of love and loyalty as the wedding bands of spouses.
+National flags are not above the altar, but they are found in churches, because the flags of nations are as fundamental signs of love and loyalty as the wedding bands of spouses.

 Large groups of men in armed agreement should not evoke an image of Nazis.
 Large groups of men in armed agreement describes the form of love and loyalty that defeated the Nazis.
 It was religious men in arms and the nations at war which ended the brutal rule of scientific socialists.
-It was Catholic movements like the Cristeros and Catholic leaders like Franco, de Gaulle, Kennedy, and Diem who played their roles as armed Catholic men in the fight against the atheist ideologies of their century.
+It was Catholic movements like the Cristeros and Catholic leaders like Franco, de Gaulle, Kennedy, and Diem who played their roles as armed Catholic nation-men in the fight against the atheist ideologies of their century.
 May a hundred such men and a hundred such nations emerge in this century to work in harmony with the Church in pursuit of peace.
 The nations are not meant to war with one another, but sometimes only a just war will bring a true peace.
 We must make peace with one another.
 Our only permanent enemy is the Devil.